themesberg/flowbite/content/customize/color.md

 }
 ```

-You can read more about <a href="https://tailwindcss.com/docs/customizing-colors" target="_blank">customizing colors on Tailwind CSS</a>.
+You can read more about <a href="https://tailwindcss.com/docs/customizing-colors">customizing colors on Tailwind CSS</a>.